 Credit scoring takes into account information provided directly by you, any information we may hold about you, and any information we may obtain from other organisations.
 One of the organisations we obtain information from may include a licensed Credit Reference Agency (see Credit Reference Agencies below).
 Lending Works uses Equifax as our Credit Referencing Agency, they can be contacted at www.equifax.com or by telephone on 0870 335 0550.

 The credit scoring system allocates points for each piece of relevant information and combines these to produce a score.
 Each lender has different criteria for scores that they will accept or decline for the credit that has been requested.
-If your score does not reach our minimum level, we may not accept you for the loan you have applied for.
+If your score does not reach our minimum level, we may not accept you for the loan or retail finance you have applied for.